vitar/hcf/src/200-extended-model/220-extended-needs.md

 - Culture of appreciation
 - Inclusion mechanisms that ensure representation
 - Fair allocation of credit
-- shared rituals that build connection
+- Shared rituals that build connection

 **Individual Needs**